onurersen/onurersen.github.io/about.md

 ---
 <p></p>

 In 2019, I started a Youtube channel to explain about Kubernetes technology for people who cannot find an easy-to-understand resources to learn.
 It attacted many organic subscribers and I am happy that I helped this many people to understand what Kubernetes is all about.
+I cannot maintain it for a long time, but I am happy that viewers liked it and it provided a good kickstart for the ones trying to understand that particular technology.

 <figure class="video_container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/noVNWBea_ug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>